Mohamed-Elhawary/burger-builder/README.md

         ```
         npm build
         ```

-    - 5- Once the app server is running visit (localhost:3000) in the browser to view the app and now you can treat with it as shown above in the Demo.
+    - 5- Once the App server is running visit (localhost:3000) in the browser to view the App and now you can treat with it as shown above in the Demo.
     - 6- You can also see a live preview of the app from this Link (https://burgerbuilder14.netlify.app/)

 ## Built With